 Perhaps the greatest difficulty concerns the content of my interpretation of the dissolution of the realism vs. idealism controversy.
 In the context of the only detailed discussion of a philosophical problem in the proposed sense in TLP, that of solipsism, Wittgenstein says at the end that solipsism coincides with pure realism when carried out rigorously (5.64).
 His dissolution of the realism vs. idealism controversy (and scepticism as its implication, and solipsism as its radicalisation) thus does not mark a position beyond the controversy, but is taking a side within it.
 In addition, his logical objectivism must also be seen as a form of (Platonist) realism in the context of logical-philosophical positions.
-And finally, if one does not restrict the historical context of the TLP to Frege and Russell11, as analytical exegetes tend to do, but takes into account that Wittgenstein was very much influenced by Schopenhauer since his youth, so that the whole conception of the TLP of the relation between subject, language/thought and world can be interpreted as an attempt at a realist transformation of Schopenhauer's 'world as conception'12, my interpretation seems to become completely indefensable.
+And finally, if one does not realistic Spirit: Wittgenstein, Philosophy and the Mind, Cambridge/Mass.
+In the anthology The New Wittgenstein, ed.
+Alice Crary/Rupert Read, London 2000, Peter Hacker was given the opportunity to respond to the views of the representatives of this interpretative approach (353-383).